Paver Sealing: Why It's Important, & How Often to Do It

 Prevent Efflorescence

-Cool word, not so cool look.
+A cool word, but not a particularly appealing look.
 Sealing pavers helps prevent efflorescence, the white, powdery substance that can sometimes appear on the surface of pavers.

 Long-term Cost Savings